 Middlesex County, NJ has recently completed the Local Update of Census Addresses Operation (LUCA) project during the spring and summer of 2018.
 This presentation will explain the methodology used to submit address data for the County and the 25 municipalities.
 County staff will explain how this data can be used as a baseline for address information while still adhering to the confidentiality regulations.
 The presentation will also consist of project management methods for working together as a County to submit the best available address information for the 2020 Census.
 This project served as the basis of our goal for Enterprise GIS within Middlesex County.

-Cape May Co, NJ is looking to provide its internal staff and the public with the graphical and textual status of flood related information such as real-time gauge station information, flood inundation levels based upon flood stages, and the identification of flood impacted infrastructure and areas with demographic information valuable to understanding of impacted citizens.
 Esri’s Flood Management with ArcGIS template is a configuration of Web AppBuilder for ArcGIS and ArcGIS Online that can be used by County operational staff to track near-real time NOAA and USGS water level gauges and identify who will be impacted based upon predetermined flood stage levels.
 This application provides 24/7 access to the information which can be placed on the County’s website for citizen access and/or other operational organizations.
-This presentation will focus on the County’s needs and the implementation of the solution.

 Vice President of Geospatial Services, Civil Solutions